 Cruise ships do not tip over for several reasons:

-- Due to the principle of buoyancy, even a large mass, like a cruise ship, will stay afloat due to the principle of buoyancy – the mass is equal to the upward pressure of the water.
+- Even a large mass, like a cruise ship, will stay afloat due to the principle of buoyancy – the mass is equal to the upward pressure of the water.

 - It also keeps a low center of gravity by keeping all of its heaviest equipment below deck.

-While ocean voyages may have a history of being perilous, the design and build of ocean-going craft have the benefit of a history of scientific and engineering breakthroughs.
-These breakthroughs enable a better understanding of how things float and how best to ensure that ships are capable of withstanding the unpredictability of the ocean.
-All this comes into play in the design and manufacture of today’s cruise ship.
+While ocean voyages may have a history of being perilous, the design and build of ocean-going craft benefit from a history of scientific and engineering breakthroughs.
+These breakthroughs enable a better understanding of how things float and how best to ensure that ships can withstand the unpredictability of the ocean.
+All this comes into play in the design and manufacture of today’s cruise ships.

 No matter how massive a cruise ship might look on the outside, you can rest assured that inside and out, it can weather almost all of the worst conditions at sea.

 Even so, it doesn’t have to endure bad conditions because it has the benefit of technology that maps out the route in front of it and keeps it informed about potentially hazardous conditions such as extreme weather.
 A cruise ship will not risk itself or its passengers by going into a circumstance where it will tip over.